FRicsi/Mine-of-the-Dead/README.md

 The III act are going through the main story line of Night of the Living Dead - Dawn of the Dead - Days of the Dead.

 The mod's focus mainly on survival, therefore resource gathering is significant, while crafting has lower priority and mining has the lowest.

-_Planned: Act IV.
-(Land of the Dead) and Act V. (Diary of the Dead).
-Maybe the Survival of the Dead could be an epilogue?_